jgori-ouistiti/CoopIHC/docs/guide/more_complex_example.rst

                 observation_engine = observation_engine
                 )

-The full definition of this operator can be found by looking at the ``CarefulPointer`` class :download:`here <../../pointing/operators.py>`.
+The full definition of this operator can be found by looking at the ``CarefulPointer`` class in the CoopIHC-Zoo_.
 Assistant
 ^^^^^^^^^^
 We are going to couple this operator with a so-called constant CD gain (a constant action is used for the modulation, whatever the operator input).